bminaiev/zoopla-parser/README.md

     "tesseractPathData" : "/pass/to/tessdata"
 }
 ```
-And also you need to create postresql database with some tables (TODO: write which one do you really need).
+And also you need to create postresql database with some tables:
 ```
 CREATE TABLE public.seen_properties (
     id integer NOT NULL